Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 What's not included:

-Big plus - Skipping the line at the Colosseum, Vatican Museums, AND Saint Peter's Basilica
+Big plus - Skipping the line at the Colosseum, and Vatican Museums

 Big minus - It's pretty impossible for this pass to save you any money